WilkoV/design-stats/README.md

 - `cults3d-list`: test the connection to the Cults 3d web site and scrape the list of user's designs
 - `printable-details`: test the connection to the Cults 3d web site and scrape the details of a specific design
 - `printable-list`: test the connection to the Cults 3d web site and scrape the list of user's designs
+- `db`: test the connection to the database and get the list of all designs
+- `db-tables`: test the connection to the database and get the number of entries of all tables
 - `all`: test all connections

 ```bash